Ingenjoy/SelectedTopicsOptimization/Chapters/01.Quadratic/notes_quadratic.md

 ## Motivation

-Quadratic systems are important:

-- Systems close to their maximum can closely be approximated by a quadratic system, studying the minimization of quadratic systems can teach us about minimization of general convex functions.
-- Quadratic systems are important in their own right!
+Quadratic systems are important!
+Firstly, systems close to their maximum can closely be approximated by a quadratic system, studying the minimization of quadratic systems can teach us about minimization of general convex functions.
+Quadratic systems are also important in their own right!
 Many statistical models, graph problems, molecular models etc. can be formulated as quadratic systems:
 - least-square minimization problems
 - inference using multivariate normal distributions
 - molecular modeling using spring-mass systems
 - signal recovery

 ## Warming up: one-dimensional quadratic systems